Zermil/Simple-MarkovChains/README.md

 ## Quick start/Instructions

-Nothing special here, you can compile 'main.cpp' and then run it, be mindful that you need some sort of text file for it to work.
+Nothing special here, you can compile 'cpp files' and then run the 'program', be mindful that you need to provide some text file for it to work.

 ## Book used